-Nestor Gregorio Vera Fernández, alias “Iván Mordisco,” is currently one of southern Colombia’s principal criminals.
-Until 2016, he served as commander of the FARC’s 1st Front — also known as “Armando Ríos” — but in June of that year, he became the first commander to dissent from the peace process between the rebel group and the Colombian government.
-His power currently lies in commanding the dissidents from the 1st Front, made up of approximately 400 members and with a presence in the departments of Guaviare, Vaupés and Vichada.
+Nestor Gregorio Vera Fernández, alias “Iván Mordisco,” is currently one of the most important FARC dissident commanders in Colombia.
+Until 2016, he served as commander of the 1st Front of the Revolutionary Armed Forces of Colombia (Fuerzas Armadas Revolucionarias de Colombia – FARC).
+But in June of that year, he became the first commander to abandon the peace process between the rebel group and the Colombian government.
+His power currently lies in commanding the dissident 1st Front, made up of approximately 400 members and present across the departments of Guaviare, Vaupés and Vichada.

-Iván Mordisco is known to be one of the most violent leaders of the FARC dissidents, with a predatory attitude agaisnt the civilian population.
-With the blow to the dissident cause that was the death of Edgar Mesías Salgado, alias “Rodrigo Cadete”, Mordisco became a key player in Gentil Duarte’s plan to unite the FARC dissidents and has been tasked with running this operation in northern Colombia.
+Iván Mordisco is reputed as being a particularly violent leader, with disdain for civilian populations.
+With the blow to the dissident cause that was the death of Edgar Mesías Salgado, alias “Rodrigo Cadete,” Mordisco became a key player in Gentil Duarte’s plan to unite the FARC dissidents and has been tasked with running this operation in northern Colombia.

 Allies and Enemies

 Iván Mordisco’s closest alliances are with Miguel Botache Santillana, alias “Gentil Duarte,” who commands the 7th Front, and Géner García Molina, alias “Jhon 40,” who leads the 43rd Front dissidents.
 Apart from being Mordisco’s connection to the 7th Front, Duarte is leading an operation to reunite FARC dissidents across Colombia into a unified fighting structure, within which Mordisco is a key player.